 Access Grants

 We believe that talent should not be held back.
 Here at the Goldsmiths’ Centre, we are open, accessible and inclusive to all.
-Our Access Grants can help you to build a thriving creative career, supporting you to access our courses for free.
+Our Access Grants can help you to build a thriving creative career, supporting you to access our skills training programme for free.

 Like to know more?
 Just talk to our team!
 Call 020 7566 7650 or email professionaltraining@goldsmiths-centre.org